ralna/GALAHAD/doc/Julia/rst-dir/sha_functions.rst

 		- m

 		-
-		  is a scalar variable of type Int32, that gives the minimum number of $(s^{(k)},y^{(k)})$ pairs that will be needed to recover a good Hessian approximation.
+		  is a scalar variable of type INT, that gives the minimum number of $(s^{(k)},y^{(k)})$ pairs that will be needed to recover a good Hessian approximation.